message/iata/AT.md

 - a COVID-19 recovery certificate issued at most 180 days before arrival; or
 - a proof of neutralizing COVID-19 antibodies issued at most 90 days before arrival; or
 - a COVID-19 vaccination certificate showing that they received:
-- the second vaccine dose of AstraZeneca (Vaxzevria), Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at most 270 days before arrival; or
+- the second vaccine dose of AstraZeneca (Vaxzevria), Covishield, Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at most 270 days before arrival.
+A combination of vaccines is accepted; or
 - the Janssen vaccine at least 22 days and at most 270 days before arrival; or
-- the first vaccine dose of AstraZeneca (Vaxzevria), Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at least 22 days and at most 270 days before arrival, and a proof of previous infection with COVID-19.
+- the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at least 22 days and at most 270 days before arrival, and a proof of previous infection with COVID-19.
 3. Passengers must:
 - have a negative COVID-19 antigen test result issued at most 24 hours before arrival which is for personal use and recorded in an official data processing system; or
 - have a negative COVID-19 antigen test result issued at most 48 hours before arrival; or